Tag: Historical Homes of New Jersey

 With the exception of the Nicolas Gibbon’s nephew and his wife’s portraits, all of the furnishings are not originally from the house.
 The downstairs is set up with a formal dining room and parlor area fully furnished in Victorian era furniture, paintings, rugs and silver.
 The silver collection of the house is very elaborate and some of the pieces came from the Hershey family of Pennsylvania.

-The library and study has rare books that were used for research as well as a working fireplace that was used for both light and heat.
+The library and study have rare books that were used for research as well as a working fireplace that was used for both light and heat.
 Downstairs is the kitchen with a large hearth and all the equipment and serving items for kitchen and dining use for the home.

 The tour guide explained to me that during some of the past fundraisers, the hearth was used to cook foods of the time period that were served for events.

-Upstairs you have an elaborate master bedroom with all sorts of formal furnishings for a upper middle class family living in the area.
-What was the interesting part of the second floor of the home was the “Everything Room”, which contained a extensive collection of toys and dolls, Civil War historic items, period clothing, bonnets, top hats and parasols, an extensive collection of quilts and Hair Art which was a Victorian tradition of making art from the hair of the dead.
+What was the interesting part of the second floor of the home was the “Everything Room”, which contained an extensive collection of toys and dolls, Civil War historic items, period clothing, bonnets, top hats and parasols, an extensive collection of quilts and Hair Art which was a Victorian tradition of making art from the hair of the dead.

 There was a collection of ‘Sewing Samplers’, which is how young women learned how to perfect their sewing skills which was part of their domestic training for being a housewife.